 Selected by our faculty, student Academic Committee representatives are an important part of the Academic Committee, which reviews the status of students on the Academic Warning lists, or students in other academic difficulties.
 In these meetings, the committee tries to help the struggling student (who attends with his or her advisor) by suggesting strategies or methods that might result in greater success.

 Community Council is an organization comprised of representatives from each grade, a faculty advisor for each grade, and additional representatives from each dorm.
 It plans events throughout the year – dances, the annual Halloween costume contest, a Valentine’s Day flower sale, and others.
 The group is also the primary means for students to express their needs and concerns, and to see that action is taken.
-Community Council presidents (see our 2016-2017 presidents in the photo at right) are elected by their peers and faculty after a brief campaign each spring.
+Community Council presidents (see our 2019-2020 presidents in the photo above) are elected by their peers and faculty after a brief campaign each spring.

 Solebury's entire student body, faculty, and staff are divided up into four houses, named after our founders: Holmquist, Washburn, Lathrop, and Erskine.
 Houses compete throughout the year for house points, with a winning house awarded at year's end.
 Our house leaders' goal is to lead their house to victory, meeting regularly with our Community Council to plan and promote house events and competitions.